humblenginr/ktorrent/docs/implementation.md

 Unlike the TCP protocol, UDP is unreliable (packets may arrive out of order, appear to have duplicates or disappear without warning).
 So we have to set up a retry without timeout flow for UDP connections.

-We now have the response buffer that the tracker sent us when we sent the announce request.
-We have to parse that response to get the list of peers